-I started working on this topic when I had a friend attempt to tell me that God justified certain lies to be told in the Bible.
+I started working on this topic when I had a friend attempt to tell me that God justified certain lies told in the Bible.
 We will cover some examples of this later because God certainly does NOT justify lies, but I was prompted to write about this when it occured to me how few Christians understand that lying is an almost daily routine for many church-goers.

 In hope of eternal life, which God, that cannot lie, promised before the world began;